kurator-org/kurator-web/README.md

 Building and Testing Kurator-Web
 --------------------------------

 Follow these instructions to set up a build environment and run the application using the embedded Play server for development and testing purposes.
+This is the default method of deployment for the firuta.huh.harvard.edu test instance as well as the kurator.acis.ufl.edu production environments.

 #### Prerequisites